7 Best Knives Under $30 of 2026

 FAQs

-What type of steel is best for a knife under $30?
+What blade material offers the best value for a knife under $30?

 The Bottom Line